 - Do I favor reason, faith, or experience as an approach to God?

 - Or is it a combination of all three?
 Please pause a moment to think about it.

 - Write a short one or two-sentence answer.

 - Then, see if your answer changes after reading this article.

 The Social Reach of the Subject of God

 The three largest religions by population are those of the Abrahamic tree (2).
 These are the Semitic religions of Judaism, Christianity, and Islam.
-These systems aren’t new.
+However, these religions aren’t new belief systems.
 They are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 Together they boast over 4 billion followers (3).
 Today, there are over 10,000 versions of these themes.
 These systems have the most significant impact on the culture of the world.

 Their social reach enables them to affect the minds of many people.
 Their beliefs, superstition, and bias make their way into the laws which govern much of the civilized world.
-Their beliefs become part of the laws which govern everyone in their social reach—the greater their social reach, the larger their customer base.
+Their religious doctrines become part of the laws which govern everyone in their social reach—the greater their social strength, the larger their customer base.